Why Do My Knees Sound Like Rice Krispies? Diagnoses + When To See A Doctor

 Why Do My Knees Sound Like Rice Krispies?

-When people describe their knees sounding or feeling like there are Rice Krispies in them, they are referring to an audible or palpable feeling of popping, crunching, snapping, or creaking when they get up, bend their knees, climb or descend stairs, walk, run, jump, etc.
+When people describe their knees sounding or feeling like there are Rice Krispies in them, they are referring to an audible or palpable popping sound, cracking sound, snapping, or creaking when they get up, bend their knees, climb or descend stairs, walk, run, jump, etc.

-Although we use laymen’s terms like crunchy knees or creaky knees, the medical condition that people are often describing when experiencing this phenomenon is called knee crepitus.
+Although we use layman’s terms like crunchy knees or creaky knees, the medical condition that people often describe when experiencing this phenomenon is called knee crepitus.

 Occasional knee popping can also occur when the kneecap snaps in and out of its groove based on the way that the patellar tendon and quadriceps muscles are pulling on the embedded patella (the kneecap).